About Matthew Zarrella

 Island State Trooper, he handled a total of (6) canines in various scent disciplines to include human remains detection, wilderness, disaster live, disaster cadaver,

 water search, trailing, explosives detection and article Search.
 Matthew has also trained numerous canines in the aformentioned search and rescue disciplines for law enforcement, the fire service and volunteers as well.
 Matthew created the first K-9 Search

 & Rescue standards for the Rhode Island State Police and the State of Rhode

 schools, seminars and workshops and consults with law enforcement agencies on

 missing persons cases.
-Matt has conducted missing person's searches for
+Matthew has conducted missing person's searches for

 local, state and federal law enforcement agencies, as well as the United States

 Peace Corps, and the United States Military.
-Matt has traveled to
+Matthew has traveled to

 different parts of the world to work on cases with his canines looking for

 missing persons and military personnel still listed as missing in action.